losizm/scamper/README.md

 access to an input stream.

 ### Creating Message Body
-When building an `HttpRequest` or `HttpResponse`, you can use one of the `Entity` factory methods to create the message body.
+When building a message, you can use one of the `Entity` factory methods to create the message body.
 For example:

 ```scala
 import scamper.Entity